Welcome to the Office of Student Academic Integrity (OSAI)

 OSAI, in collaboration with the Academic Success Centre, also promotes AI to FAS students through workshops, lectures, and meetings.
 If you would like a member of OSAI to speak to your class or student group, please contact us at email@example.com

 Please note that OSAI is responsible for administering only the Code of Behaviour on Academic Matters.
-For issues or concerns arising in relation to the Code of Student Conduct, please contact Christopher Lang, Director of Appeals, Discipline and Faculty Grievances at (416) 946-7663.
+For issues or concerns arising in relation to the Code of Student Conduct (i.e. non-academic discipline), please contact Christopher Lang, Director of Appeals, Discipline and Faculty Grievances (ADFG) at (416) 946-7663.

 What will you find here?

 The site is a comprehensive resource for students, staff and faculty of the FAS community on all matters related to AI.
-Our goal is to promote the key principles* of honesty, trust, respect, fairness and responsibility in the pursuit of academic goals, and to offer guidance on navigating the offence resolution process.
+The values of honesty, trust, fairness, respect, responsibility and courage are foundational to participation within the academic community.* We are committed to fostering these values within the university, and to offer guidance on navigating the offence resolution process.

-- clarification of expectations and why AI is so important
+- what is expected of you and why integrity is important

-- resources that help develop good scholarly habits and avoid problems of academic misconduct
+- tips to develop good scholarly habits and avoid academic misconduct

 - advice for fostering a community of integrity among your students